 \subsection{Introducing constraints}

-In this section, we demonstrate the introduction of \textit{soft} or \textit{hard} constraints.
+It is noteworthy that we can extend $\mathrm{L}_{\mathrm{bnd}}$ of the NA method, thereby introducing a soft constraint to both the NA and NeuLag methods.
+Additionally, we can introduce hard constraints, which have not been investigated using the NA method.
+In the subsequent sections, we provide a detailed explanation of the process for introducing soft and hard constraints to both the NA and NeuLag methods.

 First, \textit{soft} constraints are considered.
 Because the NeuLag method uses an activation function $\sigma$ to maintain the solution candidates in the data range, we do not need to introduce a \textit{soft} constraint for this purpose, unlike the NA method.
 Nevertheless, if necessary, the following constraints can be introduced.

 where $\mathrm{L}_{\mathrm{cons}}$ is a loss representing a constraint, and $\lambda$ is a constant indicating the strength of the constraint.
 We can obtain solutions that satisfy this constraint by minimizing the loss function.
-Owing to the similarity of this formulation to the \textit{Lagrangian multiplier}, we named our method Neural Lagrangian, in short, NeuLag.
+Drawing upon the structural resemblance to the \textit{Lagrangian multiplier}, we named our method Neural Lagrangian, abbreviated as, NeuLag.

 In addition to the soft constraint, we can consider \textit{hard} constraints.
 In hard constraints, some features of the solution candidates are forced to a specific value, for example, optimizing $x_0$, $x_2$, and $x_3$, while fixing $x_1$ to a specific value.
 In this case, the obtained solution always satisfies the constraint, unlike the soft constraint.